metalsmith/metalsmith.io/src/step-by-step/index.md

 ### Optionally installing Metalsmith globally

-The command above is a bit unwieldy.
 Most often people regularly using the CLI approach will install Metalsmith _globally_.
 That means you can use the `metalsmith` command wherever you'd like and it'll look for a _metalsmith.json_ file in the current directory and use that.
 If you would like to install it globally, you can do so with npm.
 Note that this _will_ remain installed even if you delete the project folder.

 ```bash
 $ npm install -g metalsmith
 ```

-If installed globally, then running metalsmith in your current directory—or any current directory with its own _metalsmith.json_ file—is quite a bit simpler:
+If installed globally, then running metalsmith in your current directory—or any current directory with its own _metalsmith.json_ file—is a bit simpler:

 ```bash
 $ metalsmith